docusign/extension-app-connected-fields-reference-implementation/README.md

 To test this reference implementation, modify the `manifest.json` file.

+## Authentication
+This reference implementation supports two [authentication](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/) flows:
+* [Authorization Code Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#authorization-code-grant) – required for public extension apps
+* [Client Credentials Grant](https://developers.docusign.com/extension-apps/build-an-extension-app/it-infrastructure/authorization/#client-credentials-grant) – available to private extension apps.
+See [Choosing private distribution instead of public](https://developers.docusign.com/extension-apps/extension-apps-101/choosing-private-distribution/)

+*Private extension apps can use either authentication method, but public extension apps must use Authorization Code Grant.*

 ## Hosted Version (no setup required)
-You can use the hosted version of this reference implementation by directly uploading the manifest file located in the root of the repository: `hosted.manifest.json` to the Docusign Developer Console.
+You can use the hosted version of this reference implementation by directly uploading the appropriate manifest file located in the [manifests/hosted/](manifests/hosted) folder to the Docusign Developer Console.
 See [Upload your manifest and create the file archive app](#3-upload-your-manifest-and-create-the-connected-fields-app).

 **Note:** The provided manifest includes `clientId` and `clientSecret` values used in the sample authentication connection.
 These do not authenticate to a real system, but the hosted reference implementation requires these exact values.